A Stitch in Time Saves Nine: Proactive Self-Refinement for Language Models: Method

-Rule-based reward mechanisms have demonstrated strong empirical performance and are widely adopted in RL settings \cite{dao2025alphamaze}\cite{Deepseekmath}.
-In our training framework, we employ a hybrid reward scheme that incorporate both rule-based and model evaluation mechanisms to guide the model's generation and refinement behavior.
-Specifically, we define three types of rewards: a format reward $r_{\text{format}}$, an accuracy reward $r_{\text{acc}}$ and a refinement reward $r_{\text{refine}}$.
+Rule-based reward mechanisms have demonstrated strong empirical performance and are widely adopted in RL settings \citep{dao2025alphamaze,Deepseekmath}.
+In our training framework, we employ a hybrid reward scheme that combines rule-based and model-based evaluation to guide both generation and refinement behavior.
+Specifically, we define three types of rewards: the format reward $r_{\text{format}}$, the accuracy reward $r_{\text{acc}}$ and the refinement reward $r_{\text{refine}}$.

-\textbf{Format Reward.} This reward evaluates whether the generated output adheres to predefined structural constraints (as illustrated in Figure ~\ref{reward}).
-The constraints are formally specified as follows:
+\textbf{Format Reward.} This reward evaluates whether the generated output conforms to predefined structural constraints, defined as follows:

 \textit{\textbf{Constraint 1 (C1):}} the output must include both \textit{<think>} and \textit{<answer>} tag pairs; the \textit{<refine>} tag is optional.

 \textit{\textbf{Constraint 2 (C2):}} if the \textit{<refine>} tag appears, it must be properly nested within the \textit{<think>} tag.